José Ramos Tinhorão: Controversies and discoveries

 During his career, he became involved in numerous disputes with Brazilian musicians such as Tom Jobim, Chico Buarque, Caetano Veloso, Belchior and Paulinho da Viola, among others.

 Tinhorão considered Jobim "not a creator, but an arranger".
 He wrote that Jobim's melody to the song Águas de Março would have been plain plagiarism of a macumba theme collected in 1933 by João Paulo Batista de Carvalho – which translates as "it's stick, it's stone, it's small pebble / Bahia rolls over everything".
 That was only one of several claims of plagiarism against Jobim and others made by Tinhorão.

 Talking about João Gilberto, he said: "He is a good malandro.
 He gave samba an original syncopated beat, in which he could place any jazz harmony he wished (nothing but a boring tap drip rhythm).
 He took advantage of all the folklore around his persona and was acclaimed as a genius.
 Poor guy, have you seen his voice?
 He can't even articulate right anymore.
 And the air conditioning is to blame.
 I really admire that smartass!"

-Tinhorão attacked the Brazilian movement Tropicália and recognized its delusions of grandeur to newspaper Folha de São Paulo in 2014: "The same Gilberto Gil whom now advocates nationalism in Brazilian art wore long negligees with a Rhodia print fifty years ago", he said.
+Tinhorão attacked the Brazilian movement Tropicália and recognized its delusions of grandeur to newspaper Folha de São Paulo in 2014: "The same Gilberto Gil who now advocates nationalism in Brazilian art wore long negligees with a Rhodia print fifty years ago", he said.

 To him, Brazilian movement Jovem Guarda was "simplified rock for suckers" and sertanejo music was "neither urban nor country music".
 He praised Brazilian rap, though, arguing it was a present-day recovery of the classic emboladas (improvised Brazilian songs sung by a duo in public venues like squares and downtown streets, accompanied by pandeiros and guitars).